glazedanalytics/glazed-docs/docs/quick-start/key-concepts.md

 ### Element-Level

-Specific instances where this event is triggered
+Specific instances where this event is triggered with contextual variations.

 - Each UI element uses the same event definition (same event name and properties)
 - Property values differ based on context (e.g. different `login_method` values)